bitfireAT/davx5-manual/settings.rst

 User name / password / client certificate
   You can change the credentials used for synchronization at any time here (for instance, when your password has been changed on the server).

+  This option is not available when the account uses OAuth for authentication (provider-specific login).

 CalDAV
 ------